psrinikhil-debug/vakshiksha-voice-learn/README.md

 #MURFAI
 Geminiai
 Lovable

-2)Clear explanation of API usage
+2)CLEAR EXPLANATION OF API USAGE
 • We used text-to-speech FALCON murf api key for  the text-to-speech  version
 • We used dubbing murf api key for the audio dubbing in pro version
 • We used razor pay api key to access the pro subscription